batermj/data_sciences_campaign/DataSets/README.md

 ## References of Awesome Public Datasets

 + A topic-centric list of high-quality open datasets in public domains.
 By everyone, for everyone!,https://github.com/awesomedata/awesome-public-datasets
++ An awesome list of (large-scale) public datasets on the Internet.
+(On-going collection), https://github.com/oana-co/awesome-public-datasets